-ODHA understands the anxieties you may be experiencing, and we are committed to do what is in our capacity to help Ontario dental hygienists return to a safe work environment and reconnect with clients and colleagues.
+ODHA understands the anxieties you may be experiencing, and we are committed to do what is in our capacity to help Ontario dental hygienists work in a safe environment and reconnect with clients and colleagues.

 ODHA – We’re Here for You

-ODHA will continue to keep members updated through email broadcasts (which will also be posted) and current information posted to the ODHA website.
+ODHA will continue to keep members updated through e-mail broadcasts (which will also be posted) and current information added to the ODHA website.
+In August, ODHA will move to bi-weekly COVID-19 updates.
 At a time when many will take advantage of the uncertainty, ODHA will continue to provide evidence-informed and balanced advice and information.

 - May 28, 2020 – Directive 2, workplace considerations, liability insurance, and more